The Osbournes: Overview

 Jack and Kelly's friend Robert Marcato made regular appearances on the show; Sharon took him in during the second season after his mother died of cancer.
 While a constant presence in front of the camera, few plots revolved around Robert and he had few lines.
 After the series ended, it was reported that the Osbournes had sent Robert back to Rhode Island to live with his father after spending a week at a psychiatric ward.
 The Osbournes were assumed to have adopted Robert, but Sharon Osbourne has denied this.

-Another person who makes recurring appearances on the show is Melinda, Sharon's executive assistant and nanny, who is also married to Ozzy's tour manager.
+Another person who makes recurring appearances on the show is Melinda, Sharon's Australian-born executive assistant and nanny, married to Ozzy's former tour manager.
 She is often seen trying to get Jack out of bed while he berates and belittles her, telling her to "get a real job."
-Melinda is originally from Australia.

-Ozzy confirmed in an interview on BBC Radio 2 in May 2009 that he was "stoned during the entire filming of The Osbournes" and will not watch the episodes for this reason.

-Profanity was censored during MTV broadcasts of the series in the United States.
+The show was both famous and controversial for the family's frequent use of profanity, which was censored in MTV broadcasts of the series in the United States.
 In an interview, Ozzy stated that while he was happy that the Canadian broadcasts were uncensored, he preferred the censored version because the cursing was more noticeable due to the bleeps.
 The Canadian broadcasts on CTV and UK broadcasts on MTV and Channel 4 are uncensored.
 Some episodes were also aired uncensored to Australian audiences when shown on Network Ten.
 It is broadcast uncensored on MTV Australia.

+Contrary to popular belief, veteran singer Pat Boone never covered "Crazy Train" for the show’s theme.
+The version audiences heard was actually performed by session singer Lewis LaMedica, who flew to Los Angeles specifically for the recording.
+Boone had previously covered "Crazy Train" for his 1997 album In a Metal Mood: No More Mr. Nice Guy, but this is not used in the series, although LaMedica would adopt Boone's big band style for his own version.
+Boone, a former neighbour of the Osbournes, later lamented "I'm flattered... but I wish they had used me.
+I would have done it for free."